Rainault/qfg1-randomizer/README.md

 Head to https://github.com/Rainault/qfg1-randomizer/releases and download the latest version.
 Extract the .exe file into your QFG1EGA game folder and run the program from there.

-You can provide your own seed if you want (e.g. you're racing against one or more other people, and you all want to be on the same seed), or you can leave the seed empty to have the program generate one for you.
-Click Patch to generate the patch files.
+There are several customization options to choose from to tailor your randomization experience; the tooltips should explain what each one does.

+You will also need to assign a class to your hero now, as well as decide which skills you want your hero to have.
+This allows the randomizer logic to take into account which locations you can access using your skills.
+For more randomizer fun, you can also choose the Random class.
+In addition to randomizing your initial attribute values, it will also randomly select which of the six skills (Parry, Stealth, Pick Locks, Throwing, Climbing, Magic) your hero will have access to.
+You can guarantee access to any of those skills if you prefer.

+If you are trying to recreate a certain seed (e.g. you're racing against one or more other people), you can copy the seed/flags string, which should look something like this: "2504080195:SHPLr".
+Pasting this into the randomizer will also recreate the selected customization options, since they are necessary to ensure that the randomizer produces the exact same results.

-That's it!
-You're ready to go on your randomized adventure in Spielburg.
+Once you're ready, click Patch to generate the patch files.
+Now you're ready to go on your randomized adventure in Spielburg.
 If you want to spoil yourself on where everything was randomized to, you can look at the spoiler.txt file.

 If you want to restore the game to its original state or generate a new seed, click Unpatch.
 This will delete the patch files and the spoiler log.
 You can also do this manually yourself, if you'd prefer -- just delete all SCRIPT.* and TEXT.* files in the game folder.